An introduction to Social Policy

 These were unified when the NHS was formed in 1948.

 The right to welfare.
 The NHS is seen by many people as the core of the 'welfare state'.
 People receive health care as a right.
-There is no right to health care on demand.
-The principal rights are a right to be registered with a general practitioner, and the right to be medically examined, though out of practice hours that has been substantially delegated to NHS 24, a telephone-based service.
-There is no formal right to receive any treatment.
+This is not a right to health care on demand.
+The principal rights are a right to be registered with a general practitioner, and the right to be medically examined, though out of practice hours that examination has been substantially delegated to NHS 24, a telephone-based service.
+There is no formal right to receive any specific treatment.
 This is within the discretion, or 'clinical judgment', of the doctor.

 Comprehensiveness.
 The NHS is held to protect all citizens.